 Ciudad Juárez / El Paso

 “Mexican girlfriend.
-Mexican girlfriend,” young Mexican men call out to groups of young, white males as they disembark the Santa Fé International Bridge.
-A gaggle of
+Mexican girlfriend,” Mexican men call out to a gaggle of young, white males as they disembark the Santa Fé International Bridge.

 Away from the stale, pounding American rock and American English babble, another of the borderlands’ night-time rituals has stirred from its slumber.
 Mute shadows wade through the rancid waters of the Rio Grande, slipping through and over the chain-link fence, while others scurry the first few steps of many north, through desert and hills.
 Here in El Paso/Juárez and all along the 2,000 mile border, countless thousands of economic refugees make their way towards el otro lado – “the other side” – to a land of more promise… and dollars.

-Nowhere else on earth does North meet South with such glaring disparity.
-Nowhere else can the draw of migration be so tempting as where the Third World rubs up against a First World economy.
-The greener pastures are so close that you can smell them; you can almost taste them.
+Nowhere else on earth does North meet South with such glaring disparity; Nowhere else can the draw of migration be so tempting as where the Third World rubs up against a First World economy where the greener pastures are so close that you can smell them and almost taste them.

 Just how many slip through the US’s southern border is hard to quantify.
-How does one number ephemeral shadows moving back and forth, whose métier it is to elude detection?
-The US Border Patrol catch and deposit over one million Mexicans back on their side of the line every year.
-And, maybe, one million, or twice that number slip through La Linea uncounted each year.
+How does one number ephemeral shadows moving back and forth whose métier it is to elude detection?
+The US Border Patrol catch and deposit over one million Mexicans back on their side of the line every year and perhaps a million or more slip through La Linea uncounted.

 Arturo’s business is migration and he can make as much in a night as his clients make in a month… or even a year.
 He is a pollero.
-In 15 years he has bought himself two modest houses and a ‘nice car’, and been caught 30 times.
-Most days, you’ll find him in his Nike cap and T-shirt in the Hotel Correo looking for customers, who are not so hard to find, as only migrants and German speaking Mennonites (themselves one-time migrants, though southward bound) seem to frequent the hotel.
+In 15 years he has bought himself two modest houses and a ‘nice car.’
+He has been caught 30 times he tells.
+Most days, you’ll find him in his Nike cap and T-shirt in the Hotel Correo looking for customers, who are not so hard to find, as only migrants and German-speaking Mennonites (themselves one-time migrants, though southward bound) seem to frequent the hotel.
 And the Mennonites are readily identified by their uniform of blue dungarees and straw sombreros.

-We drink two-dollar cans of Tecate in Bar Pachanga, a strip-joint frequented by polleros.
-The music is stale American rock; the rest, a strictly Mexican affair.
+We drink two-dollar cans of Tecate in Bar Pachanga, a strip joint frequented by polleros.
+The music is Mexican Norteña interspersed with American rock.
 Small men with big moustaches watch pot-bellied strippers in g-strings gyrate and rub crotches up and down a silver pole.
 I feel uncomfortable.
-Arturo gives me a red-blooded-male nudge and a wink.
+Arturo gives me a “red-blooded male” nudge and a wink.